-***If you register for summer classes on or after Sunday, June 23, 2019, please bring a printed copy of your receipt for admission into class***
+***If you register for class after Sunday, September 8, 2019, please bring a printed copy of your receipt for admission into class***

 Our Aquatics Department has partnered with the Plainsboro Township Recreation Department to offer the Community Aquatic Outreach Program to the residents of Plainsboro/West Windsor.
 Specially designed for people of all ages and abilities, our classes allow swimmers to develop good habits in, on and near water, become comfortable in the water, learn and refine new skills and become stronger and safer swimmers.
 Build confidence and self-esteem and improve your overall health in a fun, friendly and safe environment!